NutriSafe-DLT/nutrisafe/Documentation/Defect Documentation.md

 2. Click on the New issue button
 3. On the new issue page:
    &nbsp;
+    &nbsp;

   a.
 Title-Give a short and clear, self explanatory title.

    &nbsp;
    b.
 Body/Write-